Vehkalahti: History

 These southern parts of Karelia are known to be the oldest parts of modern Finland with settlements.
-First markings of Vehkalahti as a continuous settlement or village are dated in 1336, when it has become a major place for east/west trading.
-The plans to build a town grew slowly as the place become crowded.
+The first markings of Vehkalahti as a continuous settlement or village date back to 1336, when it became a major place for east/west trading.
+The plans to build a town grew slowly as the place became crowded.
 In 1653 the area surrounding the village church officially became a town, which was called Vehkalahden Uusikaupunki (Veckelax Nystad, Newtown of Vehkalahti).

 Surroundings

 While the area in the immediate vicinity of the church building became a town, the surrounding land remained countryside.
-Formerly the area of Vehkalahti was much larger, almost the entire Kymenlaakso, but later many areas became new municipalities.
-Largest population centers are Husula, Salmenkylä, Uusi-Summa, Poitsila and Neuvottoma, there are also many rural villages like Metsäkylä, Reitkalli, Kannusjärvi and Pyhältö.
+Formerly the area of Vehkalahti was much larger, almost the entire Kymenlaakso.
+Still, later many areas became new municipalities.
+The largest population centers are Husula, Salmenkylä, Uusi-Summa, Poitsila and Neuvottoma, there are also many rural villages like Metsäkylä, Reitkalli, Kannusjärvi and Pyhältö.

 Peculiar Nobility

 In literature, Vehkalahti is particularly renowned for its peculiar medieval petty nobility, knaappiaateli (families Husgafvel, Pilhjerta and Brandstaka), which also acted as a link between Vehkalahti and the Vyborg Castle.
-Built by Swedes, about 100 km east of Vehkalahti, it became place of great military importance for European east/west foreign communication.
+Built by Swedes, about 100 km east of Vehkalahti, it became a place of great military importance for European east/west foreign communication.
 Today it is located on Russian territory.